 However, if the other parent does not consent, you will need to petition the court in order to relocate.
 The court will return to the “best interests of the child” standard to decide whether the move in the child’s best interests.

 Deciding to move with your child can be complicated, especially when the move involves relocation.
 A Cook County child custody attorney can assist you.
-Contact the Arami Law Office to speak with an advocate.
+Contact Arami Law, Inc. to speak with an advocate.